Stackclash/5e-vault/4. World Almanac/NPCs/Arabelle.md

 groups:
   - Vistani
 religions: []
-personality: Curious, spirited, innocent
+personality: 'Curious, spirited, innocent'
 ideal: The world is full of wonder and adventure.
 bond: Her family and the Vistani community
 flaw: Naïve and unaware of the dangers around her
+goals: >-
-goals: To explore and experience new things, to someday become a great storyteller like her ancestors
+  To explore and experience new things, to someday become a great storyteller like her ancestors
-likes: Stories, animals, exploring
+likes: 'Stories, animals, exploring'
-dislikes: Being confined or restricted, cruelty
+dislikes: 'Being confined or restricted, cruelty'
 ---

 > [!infobox]
 > # `=this.file.name`
 > **Pronounced:**  `INPUT[text:pronounced]`
+> ```meta-bind
+> INPUT[imageSuggester(optionQuery("z_Assets")):image]
+> ```
 > ###### Bio
 >  |
 >  ---|---|